Using server-side SDK to access CloudBase

-To access various services of CloudBase in a cloud function, such as operating databases or managing cloud files, you can use the CloudBase server-side SDK.
+If you need to access various services of CloudBase in cloud functions, such as operating databases or managing cloud files, you can use the CloudBase server-side SDK.

-For example, you can use the CloudBase Node.js SDK in Node.js cloud functions to call CloudBase services.
+For example, you can use CloudBase Node SDK to call CloudBase services in Node.js cloud functions.

 const cloudbase = require("@cloudbase/node-sdk");